 Go to VRG Publications, Resources, and Tabling Materials at: http://www.vrg.org/nutshell/materials.htm

-The Vegetarian Resource Group (VRG) is a non-profit organization dedicated to educating the public on vegetarianism and the interrelated issues of health, nutrition, ecology, ethics, and world hunger.
+The Vegetarian Resource Group (VRG) is a non-profit organization dedicated to educating the public on vegetarianism and veganism and the interrelated issues of health, nutrition, ecology, ethics, and world hunger.
 In addition to publishing the Vegetarian Journal, VRG produces and sells cookbooks, other books, pamphlets, and article reprints.

 Our health professionals, activists, and educators work with businesses and individuals to bring about healthy changes in your school, workplace, and community.
 Registered dietitians and physicians aid in the development of nutrition related publications and answer member or media questions about the vegetarian and vegan diet.
 The Vegetarian Resource Group is a non-profit organization.
 Financial support comes primarily from memberships, contributions, and book sales.